PipedreamHQ/pipedream/docs/docs/components/api/README.md

 **Example**

 Following is an example source that's triggered by `$.interface.http` and returns `{ 'msg': 'hello world!' }` in the HTTP response.
-On deploy, Pipedream will generate a unique URL to run this source.
+On deploy, Pipedream will generate a unique URL for this source:

 ```javascript
 module.exports = {